-The operating agency follows up on each identified problem to ensure it is corrected.
+The operating agency addresses individual problems as they are discovered and each problem is corrected.
 This may include directing case management to complete or gather required forms, ensuring the level of care was completed by a qualified person and following up to ensure the issue is corrected.
-Documents to support correction are maintained electronically in the DDS case management database.
+Documents to support correction are maintained electronically in the DDS case management software application.
 Data is analyzed to determine whether there are trends or common issues which need to be addressed systemically.